tidalcycles/tidalcycles.github.io/_patterns/speed.md

 layout: default
 ---

 You can change the playback speed of a sample in TidalCycles by using the `speed` effect.
-You can use `speed` to change pitches, to create a weird effect, or to match the length of a sample to a specific period of the cycle time.
+You can use `speed` to change pitches, to create a weird effect, or to match the length of a sample to a specific period of the cycle time (but see the `loopAt` function for an easy way of doing the latter).

 You can set a sample's speed by using the `speed` effect with a number.